All Coat-of-Arms (General)

 The coat-of-arms has been validated to contain one image, a silver leopard (facing rightward), in front of a red quadrant (on the shield).
 While shields can have one or multiple sections, this one contains four.
 The posture of the animal is intended to convey the heraldic attitude.
 The leopard is in the “Rampant” posture (3 legs up).
 The term “Rampant” isn’t used much anymore but it does come from the old French meaning “rearing up”.
 The leopard represents a warrior in the direct manner of perseverance combined with valor and courage.
 It also reflects that force is sometimes readily used in overcoming a difficult or dangerous situation.
 Often, the leopard is interchanged with the lion in usage for some family lines; however, in this case, the designated animal was very specific and is a leopard.

 The represented colors are red and gold.
 Red represents the martial or warrior aspect of strength; however, it can also represent fighting for a cause to the point of giving the ultimate sacrifice.
 It also references having a great soul.
 Gold represents generosity as well as possessing a higher level of thought.

 An additional object is the collection (plume) of feathers, located at the top of the helmet.
 This could represent amenable obedience and having a peaceful state-of-mind.
-It could also represent what is always put atop a helmet if there is no crest.
-In this case, for this family heraldry, there is no crest so, it merely represents a graphical completeness for the coat-of-arms.
+It could also represent a graphical completeness of the helmet.